anira-project/anira/docs/sphinx/usage.rst

 3.1.
 (Optional) ContextConfig
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to define a custom context configuration, you can do so by creating an instance of the :cpp:struct:`anira::ContextConfig` structure.
-This structure allows you to define the behaviour of the thread pool: the number of threads and how idle threads wait for new work.
+This structure allows you to define the behaviour of the thread pool — the number of threads and how idle threads wait for new work — as well as the log level of anira and its inference backends.

 .. code-block:: cpp